dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 + **oidc** - is an object containing both the "iss" and "sub" attributes from an OpenID Connect ID Token per {{OIDC}} Section 2.

 The user and identifiers objects MAY be included to improve the user experience by the AS.
 The AS MUST authenticate the User independent of these values.
+The user object MUST not be included if there is an authentication handle.

 **discovery** - MUST contain the JSON true value.
-Indicates the Client requests the AS to return a "discovered" attribute in the initiation response if the AS has a User at the AS with one or more of the identifiers.
+Indicates the Client requests the AS to return a "discovered" attribute in the Interaction Response if the AS has a User at the AS with one or more of the identifiers.
 This attribute is OPTIONAL.
-Supporting by the AS of the discovery attribute is OPTIONAL.
-The AS MAY return the TBD error if discovery is not supported, or ignore the request.
+Support of the discovery attribute by the AS is OPTIONAL.
+The AS MAY return the \[TBD] error if discovery is not supported, or ignore the request.

+## "authentication" Object

+This OPTIONAL object MUST contain one of the following attributes:

++ **first** - Must have the JSON value true.
+Indicates the Client is requesting authentication first, and an authentication object in the Interaction Response.
+If present, the AS will ignore the authorizations object. \[Editor: any use case where the Client needs an authorization at Authentication?]
+The Client SHOULD limit the claims requested to only those needed to identify the User at the Client. \[Editor: this works if it is only a directed identifier, but consent would be required to return a verified phone or email.
+Hmmm.]

++ **handle** - the authentication handle.
+MUST be included in the AS Request following an Authentication Response.

 ## "authorizations" Object